ivanminutillo/trader/docs/guide.md

 Note: Future extension will include the ability to define `handlers` for the frontend apis.

-### Build
+### Frontend Directory
-The `build` directory contains the compiled frontend code generated from Javascript frameworks like React, Angular, Vue etc.
+The `frontend_dir` directory contains the compiled frontend code generated from Javascript frameworks like React, Angular, Vue etc.

-For example, the `build` directory for a React app would look like this;
+For example, the `fronent_dir: build` directory for a React app would look like this;

 ```bash
 packages/AUTHOR/customs/COMPONENT_NAME